 In a standing position, with your feet together or a little bit separated, shrug the shoulders up, roll them back, and come back down to start.

-This exercise helps break up tension in the upper trapezius by contracting and relaxing the upper trapezius, improving the posture and works in activating the muscles around the shoulder blades and mid-back area, which are not active leading to shoulder pain.
+This exercise helps break up the tension in the upper trapezius by contracting and relaxing the upper trapezius, improving the posture, and works in activating the muscles around the shoulder blades and mid-back area, which are not active leading to shoulder pain.

 Perform one set of 5 reps in a smooth, controlled movement with a good stop and good contraction between shoulder blades in each of the movements: elevating the shoulders and rolling them back with an intensity of feeling a good contraction in the upper trapezius and mid-back area and around the shoulder blades.

 #2 – T-Raises Against the Wall